microsoft/language-server-protocol/_specifications/specification-3-17.md

 	/**
 	 * A data entry field that is preserved between a type hierarchy prepare and
 	 * supertypes or subtypes requests.
+It could also be used to identify the
+	 * type hierarchy in the server, helping improve the performance on
+	 * resolving supertypes and subtypes.
 	 */
 	data?: unknown;
 }